Piroxicam Pregnancy and Breastfeeding Warnings

 Comments:

-NSAIDs may delay or prevent rupture of ovarian follicles which has been associated with reversible infertility in some women.
-The withdrawal of NSAID therapy should be considered in women with difficulties conceiving or who are undergoing investigation of infertility.
+Based on mechanism of action, the use of prostaglandin-mediated NSAIDs (including this drug) may delay or prevent rupture of ovarian follicles, which has been associated with reversible infertility in some women.
+Small studies in women treated with NSAIDs have shown a reversible delay in ovulation.
+Withdrawal of NSAIDs (including this drug) should be considered in women who have difficulties conceiving or who are undergoing investigation of infertility.

 AU TGA pregnancy category C: Drugs which, owing to their pharmacological effects, have caused or may be suspected of causing, harmful effects on the human fetus or neonate without causing malformations.
 These effects may be reversible.
 Accompanying texts should be consulted for further details.